 ww2dbaseOn the other hand, it is likely that Captain Kiefer would have been awarded something higher than the Silver Star for his actions aboard Ticonderoga had there not been persistent murmurings around fleet headquarters about possibly convening a Board of Inquiry or worse.
 The ship's second in command, William Burch, received the Navy Cross for his actions following Ticonderoga's kamikaze attack compared to the captain's Silver Star.
 The murmurings about Captain Kiefer focused on why fleet directives were not followed with Ticonderoga not already being at general quarters as the attack developed and why the commanding officer and executive officer were both on the unarmored bridge instead of in the armored pilot house and secondary conn respectively, as was required at general quarters.
 Further, word was getting out that it may have been the navigator, Irwin Chase, who, over the objections of the captain, actually gave the orders for the high-speed turns that dumped the hangar deck fire overboard.
 In the end, the Navy decided to rely on Dixie Kiefer's strengths rather than dwell on what may (or may not) have been his shortcomings.
 His injuries did more than any Board of Inquiry or Court Martial could have done anyway, and without the adverse effects on morale.
 Further, Halsey had been on a much hotter hot seat for leaving the San Bernardino Strait unguarded at Leyte Gulf and for leading the fleet into Typhoon Cobra and nothing happened to him either.

 ww2dbaseKiefer returned to the United States where his injuries landed him in the hospital for an extended period once again.
 He was promoted to Commodore and on 19 Apr 1945 he reported for duty as Commander, Naval Air Bases, First Naval District, with additional duty as Commanding Officer of the Naval Air Station at Quonset Point, Rhode Island.
-While serving in that capacity, Commodore Kiefer was a passenger in a transport aircraft that crashed into Mount Beacon along the New York's Hudson River on the foggy night of 11 Nov 1945.
+While serving in that capacity, Commodore Kiefer was a passenger in a transport aircraft that crashed into Mount Beacon along the New York's Hudson River on the foggy morning of 11 Nov 1945.
 Dixie Kiefer and all aboard were killed.
 He was still wearing a cast on his arm from the injuries received aboard Ticonderoga 10 months earlier.
 Dixie Kiefer was buried in Arlington Cemetery with full military honors on 16 Nov 1945.

 ww2dbaseIn addition to the Navy Cross, the Distinguished Service Medal and the Silver Star, Commodore Kiefer was awarded the Purple Heart with gold star, the World War I Victory Medal with Patrol Clasp, the American Defense Medal with Fleet Clasp, the American Campaign Medal, the Asiatic-Pacific Campaign Medal with seven battle stars, the World War II Victory Medal, and the Philippine Liberation Medal with one bronze star.